 - Support for individuals and families with genetic conditions or concerns

-- You may be interested in knowing if you or your children may be at risk for a heritable condition that you have, or that affects someone in your family.
+- You are interested in knowing if you or your children may be at risk for a heritable condition that you have, or that affects someone in your family.

-- If you know you are a carrier for a genetic condition, you may want guidance in choosing your sperm donor in order to minimize risk to your children.
+- You know you are a carrier for a genetic condition, and you want guidance in choosing a sperm donor in order to minimize risk to your children.

-- If you select a sperm donor who is a carrier on expanded carrier screening, you may want to discuss risks and benefits of carrier screening for yourself.
+- You select a sperm donor who is a carrier on expanded carrier screening, and you want to discuss risks and benefits of carrier screening for yourself.